Shared Work - the layoff alternative.

 to the address or fax number indicated on the application.

 The plan can cover your total work force, a particular shift or shifts, or a work unit or units.
 Submit your application at least three weeks, but not more than four weeks, before the proposed effective date.

-If the Plan Application is submitted online, there will be an email notification of approval to you.
-It will contain links to all the forms needed for your employees.
-You can upload the employee data from a properly formatted Microsoft Excel spreadsheet into the Shared Work Application on the Employee Information Page.
-At this time we can only accept Microsoft Excel spreadsheets.
+Once you submit the Plan Application online, you will receive an email which must be saved so that you have the information needed to open the second email you will receive once the plan is approved.
+The second email contains an information letter and links to all forms needed for your employees.
+When submitting the plan application, you may upload the employee data from a properly formatted Microsoft Excel spreadsheet into the Shared Work Application on the Employee Information Page.
+At this time we only accept Microsoft Excel spreadsheets.